briandrum/codes.forchagrin.com/_chapters/chapter-1340-maintenance-of-structures-and-premises.md

 ## Cross references

-* Removal of unsafe structures - see Ohio R. C. 715.26
+* Removal of unsafe structures - see Ohio R.C.
+715.26
 * Health, safety and sanitation - see GEN. OFF.
 Ch.
 521

 ## 1340.01   Purpose and scope